Help make a difference to the lives of the estimated 100,000 people living with diabetes in Northern Ireland.

 Many students volunteer externally with not-for-profit organisations such as a community group or registered charity public sector body.
 Students must complete at least 30 hours volunteering to qualify for the EDGE Award.

 - Media volunteers

 - Becoming involved in your local Voluntary Group

 - Events volunteers help raise awareness of diabetes and Diabetes UK at events such as roadshows at local towns, health stands at big events such as the Belfast Mela and Balmoral Show, conferences and fundraising events such as the Belfast Marathon (cheering points).
 Volunteers would also be contacted to help with one-off events for which assistance is required.

-- In order to improve services for people living with diabetes, Diabetes UK Northern Ireland would like to hear from you so email@example.com your experiences of diabetes care in your area.
+- In order to improve services for people living with diabetes, Diabetes UK Northern Ireland would like to hear from you so contact email@example.com with your experiences of diabetes care in your area.

 - Diabetes UK Northern Ireland like to distribute literature to every hospital clinic in Northern Ireland.
 If think you could help by distributing information to your local hospital please contact the office on 028 9066 6646.